-Climate change is particularly harming to the most vulnerable, particularly women and girls, who are often the ones contributing the least to its escalation.
-The global climate crisis affects everything that CARE does and poses a significant threat to our vision of a world of hope, tolerance and social justice where poverty has been overcome and people live in dignity and security.
-As the breadth and impact are expected to worsen in the coming future, CARE must do all it can to ensure that its actions are part of a global, urgent, effective and equitable response to climate change.
+Climate change poses the greatest threat to the most vulnerable, particularly women and girls, who are often the ones contributing the least to its escalation.
+The global climate crisis affects everything that CARE does and threatens our vision of a world of hope, tolerance and social justice where poverty has been overcome and people live in dignity and security.
+As the breadth and impact of the climate emergency are expected to worsen in the coming future, CARE must do all it can to ensure that our actions are part of a global, urgent, effective and equitable response.

-CARE has a comparative value addition in our ability to communicate international climate justice and gender justice through the same lens.
-In our efforts to push countries to increase climate ambition, CARE aims to ensure that gender justice and climate justice go hand-in-hand.
+CARE adds a great deal of value in our ability to communicate international climate justice and gender justice through the same lens.
+In our efforts to push countries to increase their climate ambition, CARE aims to ensure that gender justice and climate justice go hand-in-hand.
 By connecting women in solidarity networks that bridge the Global South and Global North, and helping women and their male allies to mobilize at local, national and international levels, CARE can significantly contribute to building a worldwide movement aimed at advancing pragmatic action by which leaders can accelerate climate action and the ecological transition that puts people — particularly women — at the center of climate policies and actions.

 Decades of action and impact, make it clear that CARE has a great deal to contribute to the global movement for climate action, through local-to-global-to-local advocacy, namely:

 - Promoting gender-equitable responses to climate change, particularly approaches that empower women and girls and lead to gender transformative outcomes.